hrshtsharma17/Stock-SEC-Data-Dashboard/documents/dbt.md

 1. If you check the bottom right of the screen, you'll see a preview button.
 Click this to see what your outputted table will look like based on the above SQL query.
 Basically, when we run `dbt run` in the UI (further down this page) what'll happen is this table will be created in a new schema within our Redshift database.

 1. Under the `dbt_project.yml`, update it to the following.
-All we've really changed here is the project name to `reddit_project` and told dbt to create all models as tables (rather than views).
+All we've really changed here is the project name to `sec_project` and told dbt to create all models as tables (rather than views).
 You can leave it as views if you wish.

     ```yaml
     # Name your project!
 Project names should contain only lowercase characters